Why Your Radio Show Needs A Talent Coach

 Personalities should be the #1 priority on the list.

 All Personalities Need a Coach

-    This isn’t an infomercial for my services, though if you’re interested, I’d be glad to help.
-It’s more of a plea to all broadcasters to take immediate steps to strengthen the personality pool while we still can.
+This isn’t an infomercial for my services.
+Of course, if you’re interested, I’d be glad to help.
+It’s more of a plea to all broadcasters to take immediate steps to strengthen the personality pool while we can.

 Coaches inspire, provide perspective, point out better ways to solve problems or address issues, share ideas, identify and accent your strengths and is invested in pursuing excellence your behalf that will lead to success.
 A good talent coach is one of the most valuable assets for a program director, working with the team to drive innovation and inspire greater performance.

 Personalities need a coach.
 The source could be a PD, GM VP/Programming or station consultant.

 Without guidance, growth will stall and they will hit a creative wall.
 It may be next week, or next month, or next year. but it will happen.